-- (19)In order to allow account information service providers, payment initiation service providers, and payment service providers issuing card-based payment instruments to develop their technical solutions, the technical specification of the interface should be adequately documented and made publicly available.
-Moreover, the account servicing payment service provider should offer a facility enabling the payment service providers to test the technical solutions.
-To ensure the interoperability of different technological communication solutions, the interface should use standards of communication which are developed by international or European standardisation organisations.
-To ensure technology and business-model neutrality, the account servicing payment service providers should be free to decide whether to offer an interface that is dedicated to the communication with account information service providers, payment initiation service providers, and payment service providers issuing card-based payment instruments, or to allow, for that communication the use of the interface for the identification and communication with the account servicing payment service providers' payment service users. - (20) Where access to payment accounts is offered by means of a dedicated interface, in order to ensure the right of payment service users to make use of payment initiation service providers and of services enabling access to account information, as provided for in Directive (EU) 2015/2366, it is necessary to require that dedicated interfaces have the same level of availability and performance as the interface available to the payment service user.
-To ensure that the payment service providers who are making use of the dedicated interface can continue to provide their services in case of problems with availability or inadequate performance, it is necessary to provide a fallback mechanism that will allow such providers to use the interface for the identification and communication with the account servicing payment service providers' payment service users under certain conditions and requirements. - (21) In order to allow competent authorities to effectively supervise and monitor the implementation and management of the communication interfaces, the account servicing payment service providers should make a summary of the relevant documentation available on their website, and provide, upon request, the competent authorities with documentation of the solutions in case of emergencies.
-Where the account servicing payment service provider has implemented a dedicated interface, it should also provide the competent authority, on its request, with the statistics on the availability and performance of that interface. - (22) In order to safeguard the confidentiality and the integrity of data, it is necessary to ensure the security of communication sessions between account servicing payment service providers, account information service providers, payment initiation service providers and payment service providers issuing card-based payment instruments.
-It is in particular necessary to require that secure encryption is applied between account information service providers, payment initiation service providers, payment service providers issuing card-based payment instruments and account servicing payment service providers when exchanging data. - (23) To improve user confidence and ensure strong customer authentication, the use of electronic identification means and trust services as set out in Regulation (EU) No
+- (20) In order to allow account information service providers, payment initiation service providers, and payment service providers issuing card-based payment instruments to develop their technical solutions, the technical specification of the interface should be adequately documented and made publicly available.
+Moreover, the account servicing payment service provider should offer a facility enabling the payment service providers to test the technical solutions at least three months prior to the application of these regulatory standards.
+To ensure the interoperability of different technological communication solutions, the interface should use standards of communication which are developed by international or European standardisation organisations. - (21) Where access to payment accounts is offered by means of a dedicated interface, in order to ensure the right of payment service users to make use of payment initiation service providers and of services enabling access to account information, as provided for in Directive (EU) 2015/2366, it is necessary to require that dedicated interfaces have the same level of availability and performance as the interface available to the payment service user.
+Account servicing payment service level targets for the availability and performance of dedicated interfaces that are at least as stringent as those for the interface used for their payment service users.
+The account servicing payment service on a quarterly basis. - (22) In order to allow competent authorities to effectively supervise and monitor the implementation and management of the communication interfaces, the account servicing payment service providers should make a summary of the relevant documentation available on their website, and provide, upon request, the competent authorities with documentation of the solutions in case of emergencies.
+The account servicing payment service providers should also provide competent authorities with the data on availability and performance upon request.
+Where the account servicing payment service provider has implemented a dedicated interface, it should also provide the competent authority, on its request, with the statistics on the availability and performance of that interface. - (23) In order to safeguard the confidentiality and the integrity of data, it is necessary to ensure the security of communication sessions between account servicing payment service providers, account information service providers, payment initiation service providers and payment service providers issuing card-based payment instruments.
+It is in particular necessary to require that secure encryption is applied between account information service providers, payment initiation service providers, payment service providers issuing card-based payment instruments and account servicing payment service providers when exchanging data. - (24) To improve user confidence and ensure strong customer authentication, the use of electronic identification means and trust services as set out in Regulation (EU) No

-- 910/2014 of the European Parliament and of the Council3 should be taken into account, in particular with regard to notified electronic identification schemes - (24) For reasons of legal certainty, it is appropriate that this Regulation be applicable from the same date as Articles 65, 66, 67 and 97 of Directive 2015/2366. - (25) This Regulation is based on the draft regulatory technical standards submitted by the EBA to the Commission. - (26) EBA has conducted open and transparent public consultations on the draft regulatory technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the opinion of the Banking Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010.
+910/2014 of the European Parliament and of the Council3 should be taken into account, in particular with regard to notified electronic identification schemes

+- (25) In order to ensure aligned application dates, this Regulation should be applicable from the same date as of which Member States have to ensure application of the security measures referred to in Articles 65, 66, 67 and 97 of Directive 2015/2366. - (26) This Regulation is based on the draft regulatory technical standards submitted by the European Banking Authority (EBA) to the Commission. - (27) EBA has conducted open and transparent public consultations on the draft regulatory technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the opinion of the Banking Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010.